getsentry/sentry/docs/config/index.rst

 Sentry will intelligently group messages if you use proper string formatting.
 For example, the following messages would be seen as the same message within Sentry::

-	logging.error('There was some %s error', 'crazy')
+	logger.error('There was some %s error', 'crazy')
-	logging.error('There was some %s error', 'fun')
+	logger.error('There was some %s error', 'fun')
-	logging.error('There was some %s error', 1)
+	logger.error('There was some %s error', 1)

 Note that here we are describing a client/server interaction where both components are provided by django-sentry.
 Other languages that